banner

 Benefits

-It offers several benefits like:
+It offers several benefits, like:

 • Scalability: You can store and process any amount and type of data without worrying about the capacity or performance limitations of your data infrastructure.